SEED-platform/seed/docs/source/setup_docker.rst

 The image's default ``PGDATA`` directory is ``/home/postgres/pgdata/data``; compose mounts the ``seed_pgdata`` volume at ``/home/postgres/pgdata`` so the container can manage its ``data`` subdirectory.
-Existing Postgres 12 volumes cannot be started directly with this image; migrate by dump/restore or recreate the volume before starting Postgres 18.
+Existing volumes from older major Postgres versions cannot be started directly with this image.
+If you need to keep data from an older Postgres volume, follow the dump/restore process in :doc:`postgres_upgrade` before starting Postgres 18.
+If you do not need the old data, recreate the database volume instead.

 * Run Docker Compose